 As study after study shows, diversity is one of the key drivers of success in business.
 However, while much progress is being made in this regard, the STEM sector is still a long way from achieving anything like true gender or demographic equity.

 An MIT audit of 250 biotech startups, for example, found that fewer than 10% were founded by women.
 In the UK, women account for only a quarter of the STEM workforce.
+At SRG, our global research into the STEM workforce has shown that the gender paygap has not decreased, but risen this year.

 The gender divide becomes ever starker once race is factored into the equation.
 According to The Lancet, women of BAME backgrounds only make up around 2% of boards and senior executive teams.
 If it's already difficult for women to get a foot on the STEM career ladder, it's even harder for women of colour.
+What's more, our own research at SRG shows that the gender inequity in STEM salaries has been exacerbated over recent years.

 This International Women's Day is a time to celebrate the trailblazing achievements of the women who continue to push the boundaries and inspire new generations of female STEM workers.
 But it's also time to take stock about what needs to be done.
 By pulling together and creating an environment that's open to all — regardless of gender, race, or socioeconomic background — STEM can become a shining light for other industries to follow.